A smooth basis for atomistic machine learning: Introduction

 Radial bases have traditionally been regarded as a component of atomic density-based approaches with a very large design space, but perhaps not a significant effect on the quality of descriptors.
 As a result, the radial basis functions have typically been chosen for their simplicity and/or computational efficiency.
 However, these considerations become irrelevant when one uses cubic splines to evaluate the radial basis functions, which can then all be computed equally efficiently\cite{musi+21jcp}.
 This is true regardless of their complexity, and regardless of whether the basis is ``mollified'' as a result of Gaussian smearing of the atomic densities.
 The focus therefore shifts to the search for a radial basis with optimal properties, regardless of its complexity.

 In the present paper, we shall show that the radial basis, and, perhaps even more importantly, how it is truncated, can have a significant impact on the quality of the resulting descriptors.
-Following a comparison with several other radial bases, ranging from traditional bases to more recent data-driven contractions\cite{gosc+21jcp}, we identify the Laplacian eigenstates within a sphere around each atom\cite{klic+20arxiv} as a particularly elegant basis that results in density expansion coefficients and structural descriptors exhibiting all of the desirable properties listed above.
+Following a comparison with several other radial bases, ranging from traditional bases to more recent data-driven contractions\cite{gosc+21jcp}, we identify the Laplacian eigenstates within a sphere around each atom\cite{klic+20arxiv, onthefly} as a particularly elegant basis that results in density expansion coefficients and structural descriptors exhibiting all of the desirable properties listed above.
 We then proceed, motivated by the recent focus on systematic body-ordered expansions\cite{shap16mms, drau19prb, niga+20jcp}, to investigate the behavior of this and other bases in the context of the higher-order equivariant features that arise in the symmetry-adapted expansion of many-body density correlations.
+We find that the LE basis, and the truncation strategy we propose, can be successfully combined with several of the heuristic arguments that are commonly applied to the construction of machine-learning potentials\cite{behl11jcp,huan-vonl16jcp,drau19prb,novi+21mlst}.